gratipine/gratipine.github.io/_posts/2021-11-22-intro-to-ci-pipelines.md

 ## Overview
 CI pipelines are a part of the famous duo CI/CD.
 The CI part stands for continuous intergation, meaning that there are automatic ways to integrate code from different developers in a single software product.
 This leads to faster development and code that is more robust.

-It works by running automatic tests and checks on the code as soon as you push (or try to commit, depends on configurations).
+It works by running automatic tests and checks on the code as soon as you push.
+This can be configured so that the checks are run before you commit as well.
 The checks could be:
 - unit tests
 - linting
 - checks there are no passwords in the code